IgniteUI/help-topics/topics/08_Known-Issues/01_Known_Issues_and_Limitations_2015_Volume_2.md

         <tr>
             <td>
-Grid and its columns widths are mandatory and should be defined in pixels units
+The column widths are mandatory and should be defined in pixels units
 			</td>
             <td>
-Grid and its columns (either explicitly or using the [defaultColumnWidth](%%jQueryApiUrl%%/ui.iggrid#options:defaultColumnWidth) option) widths are mandatory
+The column widths are mandatory and should be defined in pixels units (either explicitly or using the [defaultColumnWidth](%%jQueryApiUrl%%/ui.iggrid#options:defaultColumnWidth) option).
-                    and should be defined in pixels units.
 			</td>

             <td>